AKAlexsey/football_seasons/README.md

 But it's just my hypothesis to verify it we must measure.
 Except solving exercise this module gonna demonstrate my my skill: Load testing.

-Yes it's little bit wrong but that module have three purposes for existing:
-1. Handle requests;
-2. Compare requests speed between database and cache system;
-3. Demonstrate performance testing skill.
-But it's not open source solution.
-It's my test exercise.
-In real world i will put there only Requests documentation.
-And there will be only one type of request.
-With Mnesia data source.

 So there are three types of requests: